 Why I Use a Buck Knife

+My outdoor life has been full of encounters and situations that demanded the best gear possible, including folding knives and other cutting tools.
 For many years I have spent time in remote and sometimes hostile environments as part of environmental research projects.
-Most of this work involves assessing insect life -- beetles, moths, as well as some scorpions and spiders -- and requires me to be awake and busy for much of the night.
+Most of this work involves assessing animal life that requires me to be awake and busy for much of the night.

 When I arrive at a site I need to quickly figure out where to set up camp, where to set up traps and collection sites, and how to keep everything powered and functioning.
-I learned very quickly that the simplest tools are often the most useful, and that's one reason my buck knife sees so much use.
+I learned very quickly that the simplest tools are often the most useful, and that's one reason my folding knives see so much use.
 I have at least 5 Leatherman-type multi-tools, as well as enough folding saws and pocket clippers to supply an army of campers, but my buck knife is what I reach for first.
 It can cut through small branches, slice up any kind of rope or cord, and dig into hard-packed Sonoran desert dirt with no problem.
-I put my buck knife through a lot, but these things are tough as nails.
+I put my folding knives through a lot, and demand perfect performance.

-Number 1: Buck Knives 110 Famous Folding Hunter Knife with Genuine Leather Sheath
+Number 1: Buck Knives 110 Folding Knives with Genuine Leather Sheath

 I love this buck knife, and I use my own buck more often than I do my Leatherman multi-tool, even though the multi-tool has all of the screwdrivers and pliers I typically need for camping, and has a decent blade that comes in handy when I'm setting up the traps that I use in the course of my research projects.
-The buck knife has the kind of quick, razor-sharp blade that means I don't have to mess around with a dull or weak blade.
+These folding knives have the kind of quick, razor-sharp blade that means I don't have to mess around with a dull or weak blade.
 Just flip it and it's out, sturdy, thick steel that can cut through just about anything.
 I often need to clear small branches, for example, and the buck is more than up to the challenge.